DVG/dvg.github.io/_posts/2015-03-05-apply-activemodel-validations-by-policy.md

 comments: true
 ---

-I'm currently working on a form where a couple attributes of the underlying model can drastically affect the validations are necessary.
+I'm currently working on a form where a couple attributes of the underlying model can drastically affect which validations are necessary.
 There are around 13 attributes, and 25 permutations of validations.

 I don't really like the idea of the form class topping out at hundreds of lines of conditional methods, so I started looking into what I could accomplish by applying what I'm calling a `Validation Policy` on the specific instance.